-A key factor in the BAME pay gap is under-representation at the more senior levels.
+A key factor in the BAME pay gap is also under-representation at the more senior levels.

-We are also dedicated to increasing the representation of females and BAME employees and plan to implement the following:
+Our dedication to increasing the representation of females and BAME employees is ongoing, and we plan to implement the following:

 Raise awareness for recruiting managers by:

-- Ensuring that gender and ethnicity reporting is included in the HR Dashboard currently being developed;
+- Ensuring that gender and ethnicity reporting is included in regular HR reports

-- Introducing a requirement for all shortlists to contain a mix of male and female candidates and that they are as ethnically diverse as possible (i.e. an enhancement of the Rooney Rule); and
+- Continuing to ensure all shortlists to contain a mix of male and female candidates and that they are as ethnically diverse as possible and introduce reporting to track this.

 Ensure fairness by monitoring:

-- Talent programmes and recruitment to ensure women and BAME employees are represented accordingly; and
+- Talent programmes and recruitment to ensure women and BAME employees are represented accordingly.

 Support career development by:

-- Promoting talent programme opportunities to women and BAME employees identified in the wider talent pool; and
+- Continuing to promote talent programme opportunities to women and BAME employees identified in the wider talent pool; and

-- Promoting our career builder tool specifically though the Hyde’s Women’s network and continuing to use this network to encourage women to develop their own careers.
+- Continuing to promote our career builder tool specifically though the Hyde Aspire and continuing to use this network to encourage women to develop their own careers.